elixir-europe/sco-community/docs/pages/tools/index.md

 <img border="0" src="../../images/drivers_minimal_relations.jpg" width="500px">

 The above figure described the driver genes associated to each cell line.
-All driver genes have been observed in resistence occuring upon treatment with Isomertinib EGFR mutated lung cancers [[Gomatou et al. 2023](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9913144/)].
+All driver genes have been observed in resistence occuring upon treatment with [*Isomertinib*](https://en.wikipedia.org/wiki/Osimertinib) of EGFR mutated lung cancers [[*Gomatou et al. (2023)*](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9913144/)].

 PBMC will be isolated from healthy donor and snap frozen.
 Before single cell generation, PBMC will be marked with Biolegend TotalSeq™-B human universal cocktail v1.0.
 10XGenomics analysis will be performed using CellPlex 10XGenomics technology, allowing samples labelling.